-We are a Zen practice community of adult practitioners dedicated to discerning all things in view of enlightenment, and putting such a unitive awareness into practice in the midst of the revaluated world.
+We are a Zen practice community dedicated to discerning all things in view of enlightenment, and putting such a unitive awareness into practice in the midst of the revaluated world.
 Everyone interested in living a life of meaning and inquiry is welcome at NZC, regardless of ethnicity, religious affiliation, sexual orientation, gender identity, or history at NZC.

 What We Do: Wholehearted Training, Engaged Living “Wholehearted Training” is about zazen (Zen meditation) and study.
 We offer daily zazen, frequent intensive retreats (sesshin), and dharma study, especially of Zen Master Dogen’s works, but also the work of other Zen teachers, and essential sutras for Zen training.
 Click here.